joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 ### How does it work?
 How's it different?

-Each note is meant to be [Evergreen](https://notes.andymatuschak.org/Evergreen_notes).
+Long story short: each note is meant to be [Evergreen](https://notes.andymatuschak.org/Evergreen_notes).

 **Properties of Evergreen notes:**